 Tableland Loop – via Gordons Pyramid and Balloon hut

 We accessed the area from the Flora car park on the Motueka side of the Arthur range.
-From the end of the Graham Valley Road in the Motueka valley, the road takes you up to 930m (which means less to climb on foot).
-But beware, the track up to the car park is steep and narrow, and can be rutted, and badly pot-holed.
-DoC reccommend that you take a four-wheel drive vehicle, which on this occasion we did.
-The track was pretty decent shape even in mid winter, but I’m not sure I would ever attempt it again in my ageing camper van to be honest.
+From the end of Graham Valley Road in the Motueka valley, the road takes you up to 930m (which means less to climb on foot).
+But beware, the track up to the car park is steep and narrow and can be rutted, and badly pot-holed.
+DOC recommends that you take a four-wheel drive vehicle, which on this occasion we did.
+The track was pretty decent shape even in mid-winter, but I’m not sure I would ever attempt it again in my aging camper van, to be honest.

 The alternative access to do a Tableland loop is to drive into the Cobb Valley to start your journey from one of the numerous tracks there.
-Check out my Lake Peel and Mount Peel summit post for details of accessing the Cobb Valley and check out the marvellous DoC brochure for the Cobb, Arthur and Tableland area.
+Check out my Lake Peel and Mount Peel summit post for details of accessing the Cobb Valley and check out the marvelous DOC brochure for the Cobb, Arthur and Tableland area.

 The trail through the beech forest was beautiful, climbing gently before opening up a little.
 As we gained elevation the forest changed to dracophyllum.
 We reached Mount Arthur hut at 11.35 am.

-The path was very easy to follow on this beautiful, clear Winter day.
+The track was very easy to follow on this beautiful, clear Winter day.
 It was pretty cold though, and we were glad for our heavy jumpers, hat and gloves.
-The incredible rock landscapes are what make the Kahurangi so beautiful, and even though I had walked this track before, I still found myself stopping to admire the rock slabs, sink holes and views over the mountains.
+The incredible rock landscapes are what make the Kahurangi so beautiful, and even though I had walked this track before, I still found myself stopping to admire the rock slabs, sinkholes and views over the mountains.

 We stopped on the sheltered side of Gordons pyramid for a very leisurely hour-long lunch.
 From here you can take the Mine Track down past the disused Cloustons mine, to meet up with the Flora Stream and Flora hut walk (the way we would exit tomorrow).